 So Lopes spent a year scouting for the San Antonio Spurs, then helped coach the Idaho Stampede of the NBA Development League for two seasons.
 But as he searched for jobs after the show-cause penalty had run its course, Lopes knew the stigma still existed.

 Idaho coach Don Verlin decided he was worth taking a chance on.
-Verlin had just been hired as UI’s head coach in March 2008 and brought Lopes on board in June of that year.
+Verlin had just been hired as UI’s head coach in March 2008 – Lopes also interviewed for the position – and brought Lopes on board in June of that year.

 It will be a reunion of sorts, then, at 7 tonight at Beasley Coliseum when WSU (3-3) hosts Idaho (1-3), where Lopes coached the past four seasons before joining coach Ken Bone’s staff at WSU in May.